ASaunin/message-classifier-service/README.md

 #### Classifier service

 Service is a RESTful API rules engine, which classifies sms's into different types.
-According to the performance requirements, all the data are stored in fast cached structures above described.
+According to the performance requirements, all the data are stored in fast cached structures described above.

 ## Installation